August 26, 2010

 The acute phase occurs at the time of the diagnosis when a person is forced to understand the diagnosis and make decisions about his or her medical care.

 The chronic phase is the period of time between the diagnosis and the result of treatment.
 It is the period of time when a patient tries to cope with the demands of life while also undergoing treatment and coping with the side effects of treatment.
 In Alzheimer’s, the period between a diagnosis and death may last many years.

 In the recovery phase, people cope with the mental, social, physical, religious and financial effects of the disease.

 The final (terminal) phase of a life-threatening illness, like Alzheimer’s, occurs when death is likely.
 The focus then changes from curing the illness or prolonging life to providing comfort and relief from pain.
 Religious concerns are often the focus during this time.

 How might the terminal phase of a fatal illness affect families?

-People who are dying may move toward death over longer or shorter periods of time and in different ways.
+People who are dying may move toward death over longer or shorter periods and in different ways.
 Different causes of death result in different paths toward death.